mdumair0/tasks-manager/README.md

 You can either Integrate the backend API's to your front-end or clone this repo and use it locally.

+## Use Locally

+To use locally you first need to install required dependencies. run `npm install` To run you'll need to use thi command `npm run dev`
+To use or test locally you can use postman, import postman-collection and that's it !!!

 ## Integrate The API's to your Front-end app

 This app provides several functionality which can be accessed using this [URL](https://task-manager-nh7n.onrender.com)